Federal transportation funding in IowaInformation on this web page was last updated in January 2015.

 Highway Trust Fund

 The largest of the transportation trust funds was established in 1956 to ensure a steady flow of money to support the construction of the nation's interstate system.
 The Highway Trust Fund (HTF) and user fees have been continued and now support a wide range of transportation programs.
 User fees include fuel taxes, heavy vehicle use taxes, and retail taxes on purchases of trucks and truck tires.
 More than 90 percent of the revenue to the HTF comes from fuel taxes.
 HTF receipts are credited to two accounts: the highway account and the mass transit account.
-In 2012 (latest available) Iowa contributed $499.2 million to the highway account and $65.8 million to the mass transit account.
-This represents 1.42 percent and 1.31 percent, respectively, of the total receipts.
+In 2013 (latest available), Iowa contributed $438.7 million to the highway account and $59.2 million to the mass transit account.
+This represents 1.38 percent and 1.27 percent, respectively, of the total receipts.

 The smallest of the transportation trust funds is the Inland Waterways Trust Fund.
 A tax on barge diesel fuel is the only revenue source for this fund.
 These funds provide 50 percent of the cost of major capital improvements on the inland waterway system.

-The following table identifies the level of FY 2011 and FY 2012 funding received by Iowa for some state and local projects and activities.
+The following table identifies the level of FY 2013 and FY 2014 formula funding received by Iowa for state and local projects and activities.